This guidance aims to help organisations and groups understand how to safely and effectively involve volunteers during the pandemic.

 Your organisation or group should think carefully about how it safeguards its volunteers and everyone who comes into contact with them.
 Volunteers should be recognised throughout your organisation or group’s safeguarding policies.
 Safeguarding should also be considered throughout your policies relating to volunteers.

 Read information on how DBS guidelines have changed since the start of the coronavirus pandemic.
-Organisations which are employers should read guidance on DBS checks for employers.

 You can also read guidance on: